folded-ear/gobrennas-api/README.md

 ## Build and Test

-You'll need a recent-ish Maven and Node/NPM pair to build.
-Specific versions may be stipulated at some point, but let's just say at least Maven 3 and Node 14.
-Shush about "old Node"; Maven 3 is the same age as _Node itself_, so Node 14 is pretty damn new.
+You'll need Java 8, Maven 3, and Node 14 to build.
+More specific versions may be stipulated at some point.
+And shush about "old Node"; Maven 3 is the same age as _Node itself_, so Node 14 is pretty damn new.
 Take your ADHD pills and let's keep going.

 The easiest way is to install `nvm` (see https://github.com/nvm-sh/nvm ) and use the included `mvnw` script:

-    nvm use # run `nvm install` if it says you need to cd client
+    nvm install
+    cd client
     npm install
     npm run build